What to do in Milano in a day

-The Museo nazionale della Scienza e della Tecnologia “Leonardo da Vinci” in Milan is the largest science and technology museum in Italy and is dedicated to Italian painter and scientist Leonardo da Vinci.
+The Museo Nazionale Della Scienza e Della Tecnologia “Leonardo da Vinci” (quite a mouthful, that!) in Milan is the largest science and technology museum in Italy, dedicated to the Italian painter and scientist Leonardo da Vinci.
 Closed Monday; guided tours take place from 10.00 am until 45 minutes before the Museum closing time.

 The Sforza Castle

 The castle was built in the 15th century by Francesco Sforza (married into the Visconti family), on the remnants of a 14th-century fortification.
 Numerous artists have decorated the castle, including Leonardo da Vinci.
 It began as a fortress and was later turned into a castle.
 Most of the outer fortifications were demolished during the period of Napoleonic rule in Milan under the Cisalpine Republic but was later rebuilt.
 The Castle was the headquarters of Visconti until 1447, when the Ambrosian Republic was proclaimed, after Filippo Visconti’s death.

 Experiences to try